gopalrao000/GST105FOSS4GLabs/Module 5 Lab/QGIS 2.4 and GRASS 6.4.4/Module 5 Lab.md

 1. Open GRASS 6.4.3 GUI.
 In Windows, this can be found at Start->All Programs->QGIS Chugiak->GRASS GIS 6.4.3->GRASS 6.4.3 GUI

-This will open the ‘Welcome to GRASS GIS’ window (shown in Figure 1) and possibly a command prompt.
+This will open the ‘Welcome to GRASS GIS’ window (shown in figure below) and possibly a command prompt.
 You can ignore the command prompt for this exercise.
 We will use this Welcome window to create our new location.

 ![Welcome to GRASS GIS Window](figures/Welcome_to_GRASS.png "Welcome to GRASS GIS Window")